brown-mpa-datasci/brown-mpa-datasci.github.io/src/dataframes/dplyr.md

 ## History of _dplyr_

 The _dplyr_ package was developed by Hadley Wickham, who also continues to be the primary maintainer, as well as the most prolific contributor to the package.
+The package was a successor to the _plyr_ package, which was also authored by Wickham.
+It is worth noting here that Hadley Wickham is of the most influential developers in the R community.
+He is responsible for

 ---
-[^1] The term "library" is often used to mean something a bit more specific in many programming circles, so we will tend to use the word "package" in R. To add to the confusion a bit, the mechanism of loading packages in R is to use the `library()` function... ¯\_(ツ)_/¯
+[^1] The term "library" is often used to mean something a bit more specific in many programming circles, so we will tend to use the word "package" in R. To add to the confusion a bit, the mechanism of loading packages in R is to use the `library()` function... ¯\\_(ツ)_/¯